The Spektrum DX8 Overview

-The Spektrum DX8 is without doubt, the most anticipated radio released by Spektrum RC in the last few years – perhaps ever!
-It has been a busy year for Spektrum and JR with the release of the JR X9503 (my radio purchase this year) and then a month later we were wowed with the JR 11X and to top things off, Spektrum has just introduced their latest DSM based fully backward compatible spread spectrum technology called DSMX.
+That was a busy year for Spektrum and JR with the release of the JR X9503 (the radio I fly with most of the time) and then a month later we were wowed with the JR 12X and to top things off, Spektrum also introduced their latest DSM based fully backward compatible spread spectrum technology called DSMX.

-There was still a gap in the 8 channel segment making some of us wonder what might be lurking around the bend with lots of speculation.
+There was still a gap in the 8 channel segment making some of us wondered what might be lurking around the bend with lots of speculation.

 So why all the anticipation over the Spektrum DX8?